DEBORAH'S JOURNEY HOME

 Deborah grew up in Indiana.
 She was an only child, and her parents instilled strong values in her.
 Deborah graduated from college and married her boyfriend of four years.
 They were very involved at their church, and soon their picture-perfect family included two children.

 Shortly after their first child's arrival, her husband became abusive, first emotionally, then financially, and finally physically.
 The abuse lasted for almost 20 years.
 Though Deborah sought help over the years through church leaders and counselors, nothing changed.

 After a series of setbacks, Deborah rebounded and bought a home in 2006, her first as a single mom.
-This dream-come-true turned to ashes, when a year later a fire destroyed their home.
+This dream-come-true turned to ashes, when eight months later a fire destroyed their home.
 Her insurance policy would not entirely cover rebuilding, so they lost everything, including their safe housing.